-Coming together to combat food waste means more than throwing away less food at the individual or family…, Associate Director, The Rockefeller Foundation
+Coming together to combat food waste means more than throwing away less food at the individual or family…, Associate Director and Initiative Strategy Lead for Food, The Rockefeller Foundation

 City leaders should include food systems as part of their resilience planning.
 Hurricane Katrina demonstrated…, Senior Vice President, Director of the Research and Advisory Practice